dustinbolton/fuel-ipinfodb/README.md

 Configuration is easy.
 First thing you will need to do is to [register for your Ipinfodb API key](http://www.ipinfodb.com/register.php) (if you haven't already; it's free!).

 Next, copy the `packages/ipinfodb/config/ipinfodb.php` from the package up into fuel's `app/config/` directory.
-Open it up and enter your API keys.
+Open it up and enter your API key.
+You may optionally change the default geolocation precision level from `city` to `country` if you only need country-level precision.

 ## Usage

-The package must either be loaded by defining in your app's config.php -> always_load -> packages section as "ipinfodb" or manually loaded via `Package::load( 'ipinfodb' );`
+The package must either be loaded by defining in your app's config.php -> always_load -> packages section as "ipinfodb" or manually loaded via `Package::load( 'ipinfodb' );`.
+An optional second parameter may have the value `city` or `country` to change the geolocation precision level.

 ```php
 $ip_address = Input::ip(); // IP address of visitor.